Roger Scott Craig

-Roger Scott Craig is an Irish musician, writer and composer of movies and TV commercials.
-He is a former member of the Rock bands, Liverpool Express, Fortune, Nina Hagen, Harlan Cage, and 101 South.
+Roger Scott Craig is a Northern Irish musician, songwriter, and composer.
+He is a former member of the rock bands Liverpool Express, Fortune, Nina Hagen, Harlan Cage, and 101 South.

 Liverpool Express

-Roger started his career with The Merseybeats in the early 1970s, along with members, Tony Crane, Derek Cashin, and Tony Coates.
+Roger started his career with the band The Merseybeats in the early 1970s, along with members Tony Crane, Derek Cashin, and Tony Coates.

-They later left "Tony Crane and The Merseybeats", to form a band called Liverpool Express.
-Roger invited to come with them, Billy Kinsley whom Roger saw performing in clubs at the time and admired Billy's singing voice.
+They continued to perform under the name "Tony Crane and The Merseybeats" until leaving in 1975 to form the Liverpool Express.
+Roger invited Billy Kinsley to join the band, whom Roger saw performing in clubs at the time and admired Billy's singing voice.

-Liverpool Express experienced chart success with a song "You Are My Love", mentioned by Paul McCartney as one of his favourite love songs, plus "Every Man Must Have A Dream", "Dreamin'", "Hold Tight", and "Smile".
-They toured the UK and Europe supporting Rod Stewart, and released more hit songs.
+Liverpool Express experienced chart success with a song "You Are My Love", mentioned by Paul McCartney as one of his favourite love songs, as well as "Every Man Must Have A Dream", "Dreamin'", "Hold Tight", and "Smile".
+They toured the UK and Europe supporting Rod Stewart, and continued to release hit songs.

-Their greatest success came in South America where they scored two consecutive number one hits and they flew over there to tour Brazil in mid 1977.
+Their greatest success came in South America where they scored two consecutive number one hits.
+They toured Brazil in mid 1977.
 Arriving at Rio de Janeiro Airport, the band were greeted by thousands of hysterical fans.

-In early 1978, Prince Charles specifically requested that Liverpool Express perform for him at The Royal Gala Performance to be held at the Empire Theatre in Liverpool.
-The band were introduced to the Prince and photographed with him after the show.
+In early 1978, King Charles III specifically requested that Liverpool Express perform for him at The Royal Gala Performance to be held at the Empire Theatre in Liverpool.
+The band were introduced to the King and were photographed with him after the show.